kylln20/WRO_FE_2023-24/README.md

 🛠️ Engineering Documentation 🛠️
 ======

-> This repository details Team Larry the Cucumber’s building and programming process in our second participating year of the 2024 WRO Future Engineers Competition.
+> This repository details Team Asparahus’ building and programming process in our second participating year of the 2024 WRO Future Engineers Competition.

 &nbsp;